Rocket Science

-ULA launches payloads to space aboard its Atlas V and Delta IV rockets, ranging from weather, telecommunications and national security satellites that protect and improve life on Earth to deep space and interplanetary exploration missions that further our knowledge of the universe.
+ULA launches payloads to space aboard its Vulcan, Atlas V, Delta IV Heavy rockets, ranging from weather, telecommunications and national security satellites that protect and improve life on Earth to deep space and interplanetary exploration missions that further our knowledge of the universe.

 Rockets, also called launch vehicles, play an important role in our lives.
 Rockets deliver satellites to space where they can begin to do their important work.
 Without rockets, we wouldn't be able to use our cell phones, watch a lot of our favorite television shows, find out the weather forecast, navigate with Global Positioning System (GPS), or explore our solar system—just to name a few.